NAU-IoT/CIN/README.md

 ### Potential & Forseeable complications with future implementations
 - Using the Arduino C/C++ code and lackluster IDE uses more memory than bare metal C alongside AVR-GCC compiler or ESP equivalent.
+This is a steep learning curve involving intermediate or advanced knowledge of bit-banging.
 - With recent discovery of Arduino Yun Rev 2 (ATMEGA32u4 chip alongside a Atheros AR9331 with ethernet & wireless capabilities) this could eliminate needing to use the underpowered D1 Mini Pro as a host device or needing to siphon off